csckcac/platform/products/as/modules/distribution/README.txt

     - samples
-      Contains some sample applications that demonstrate the functionality and capabilities of WSO2 AppServer
+      Contains some sample applications that demonstrate the functionality and capabilities of WSO2 Application Server

     - tmp
       Used for storing temporary files, and is pointed to by the java.io.tmpdir System property

     - LICENSE.txt
-      Apache License 2.0 under which WSO2 AppServer is distributed.
+      Apache License 2.0 under which WSO2 Application Server is distributed.

     - README.txt
       This document.

     - INSTALL.txt
-      This document will contain information on installing WSO2 AppServer
+      This document will contain information on installing WSO2 Application Server

     - release-notes.html
-      Release information for WSO2 AppServer ${appserver.version}
+      Release information for WSO2 Application Server ${appserver.version}

 Training